learnToEarnWithSrikanth/FlipZon/README.md

 4. **SQLite PCL:**
    - For Database support

-## Challenges Faced and Solutions {#challenges-faced-and-solutions}
+## Challenges Faced and Solutions

-1. **Database Connection Error:**
+1. Getting the Error Database Connection Failed while using SQL lite DataBase
-   - Solved by uninstalling conflicting packages and using only SQLite PCL.
+-  This is the wiered error while using the prism framework with .net 7 ,solved this issue by Unistalling other packages Related sqllite and installed only SqlLitePCl

-2. **UserDialogs Loading Issue:**
+2. UserDialogs Loading indicators are working when using them in onAppearing
-   - Overcame by implementing custom loading indicators as per documentation.
+- As per the documentation the UserDialogs will not work in the onAppearing or Constructor, hence created the Custom Loading Indicator

-3. **Incompatibility with .NET 7 and Prism:**
+3. Some of the 3rd party libraries are incompactable with .net 7 and Prism
-   - Resolved by downgrading 3rd party libraries to compatible versions.
+- When I am trying use  3rd party libraries like UserDialogs ,Mopups, Community Toolkit it says the library is incompactable, the solution is install the dowmgrade version instead of latest.

-## Getting Started {#getting-started}
+## Getting Started

 1. Clone the repository.
 2. Ensure .NET 7 is installed.